 Options in Family provides clients with a full concierge service to find the quintessential egg donor for you and your partner.
 We understand that searching for an egg donor can be a complex journey to navigate through.

-OIF aspires to make the egg donation process easier by administering services such as in-depth egg donor screenings, legal and financial coordination, and scheduling designation.
+We aspire to make the egg donation process easier by administering services such as in-depth egg donor screenings, legal and financial coordination, and scheduling designation.

-Options in Family offers different egg donor programs to meet your needs.
+OIF offers different egg donor programs to meet your needs.
 We do not believe in limiting your choices to just the U.S. Our egg donor programs include women from all around the globe.
 When you select Options in Family as your egg donation agency, you not only gain superior custom matches, but you also receive personal support from one of our experienced team members.